 Suffering from allergies is awful.
 Anyone who has them will tell you that the scratchy throat, runny nose, and watery eyes along with difficulty breathing is no fun whatsoever.
 And to make things worse, when it’s a dust allergy you can’t even hide at home for relief.
 In fact when you’re allergic to dust mites, home is where you’re likely to feel your worst!
-Even those who suffer from hayfever and other allergies are likely to be irritated by dust once their symptoms start, even if it’s not the main thing that sets them off, so it’s worth trying to tackle the problem with a dust free home.
+Even those who suffer from hay fever and other allergies are likely to be irritated by dust once their symptoms start, even if it’s not the main thing that sets them off, so it’s worth trying to tackle the problem with a dust-free home.
 Plus, dust is pretty disgusting even if it doesn’t affect your health.
-Made up of hairs, fibers, pollen, dead insects, dust mites and their waste it’s not really something you want to let accumulate in your home.
+Made up of hairs, fibers, pollen, dead insects, dust mites, and their waste it’s not really something you want to let accumulate in your home.
 Here are some of the ways you can work towards a dust free home.

-Tips to Creating a Dust Free Home
+Tips for Creating a Dust Free Home

 Declutter Your Home

 Keeping your home in a clean and tidy state will prevent a lot of dust from accumulating in the first place.
 Store away any clutter, keep surfaces as clear as possible to make cleaning a breeze.
 If you have a number of small items that are difficult or time-consuming to dust, consider storing them in a glass display cabinet.
 Things like paperwork can be put into sealed boxes to prevent it kicking up dust every time you go through it.
 Don’t leave piles of items sitting out for days at a time, instead get into the habit of putting everything in their place.
 It keeps your home looking neat and less prone to dust.